 Empowering Diverse Talent

-Since Green Park’s inception in 2006, empowering diverse talent has been part of our core purpose.
+Since Green Park’s inception in 2006, empowering diverse talent has been a core principle of our organisation.
 We are committed to ensuring that the impressive contributions of diverse individuals are not only recognised but celebrated to audiences that may have historically overlooked them.

-The criteria for those we profile in these celebratory groups is simple.
-They have to be true catalysts for change and development in business and socially and they have to be board-competent; we call these individuals R.E.A.L models.
+The criteria for those we profile is simple.
+They have to be diverse, they have to be catalysts for change in business and socially and they have to be board-competent; we call these individuals R.E.A.L models.

 R = Recognised –awarded or accredited for the good that they do

 E = Extraordinary –not just achieved but excelled in their efforts

 A = Authentic –known for being true to their undisputed origin